WanderSafe — LGBTQ+ Travel Safety

 Exercise Caution

 Israel has been in active military conflict since October 7, 2023.
 The US State Department rates Israel at Level 3 (Reconsider Travel) with specific areas at Level 4 (Do Not Travel).
 Iranian missile strikes targeted Israeli territory in April 2024 and October 2024.
 Rocket attacks from Hezbollah in Lebanon continued through late 2024.
 Tel Aviv itself has been targeted by missile fire multiple times.
-The LGBTQ+ legal framework and community infrastructure remain among the world's strongest -- Pride draws 250,000 people, the beach scene is openly queer year-round, and anti-discrimination protections are broad.
+The LGBTQ+ legal framework and community infrastructure remain among the world's strongest -- Pride draws 250,000 people, the beach scene is openly queer year-round, and anti-discrimination protections are extensive.
 However, the active military conflict makes 'Safe' an irresponsible rating regardless of LGBTQ+ acceptance.
 Travelers must check current US State Department advisories before booking.
 Within Tel Aviv during periods of relative calm, the LGBTQ+ experience remains excellent.

 Data sources: ILGA World Rainbow Index 2025, Spartacus Gay Travel Index 2025, Equaldex